DLR-RM/stable-baselines3/docs/guide/export.rst

 Full example code: https://github.com/chunky/sb3_to_coral

 Google created a chip called the "Coral" for deploying AI to the edge.
-It's available in a variety of form factors, including USB (which this author is using on a Raspberry pi)
+It's available in a variety of form factors, including USB (using the Coral on a Rasbperry pi, with a SB3-developed model, was the original motivation for the code example above)

 The Coral is fast, with very low power consumption, but only has limited on-device training abilities.
 More information is on the webpage here: